lixk/py4js/README.md

 Then run it(By default, the server will launch wsgiref server at port `5000`.
 You can also use other port and wsgi server).

 ### Step 4
-create a HTML file, such as `index.html`:
+Create a HTML file, anywhere, such as `index.html`:
 ```html
 <!DOCTYPE html>
 <html lang="en">